Updated: 01/03/20 | January 3rd, 2020

-But, as I’ve grown older and decided I like my space and privacy, I’ve grown to love this type of travel.
-A LOT.
-While I may not use apartment rentals all the time, I often stay in them more than I do hostels these days.
-I’ve found that they provide incredible value (especially if you’re traveling with multiple people), privacy, space, and a great home-like environment.
+But, after a decade of life as a nomad, there are times when I like my privacy (and sometimes I also need extra space for work).
+While I may not use apartment rentals all the time, I stay in them often.
+I’ve found that they provide good value (especially if you’re traveling with multiple people), privacy, space, and a great home-like environment.

-Apartment rental sites allow people to rent out an individual room, couch, or entire apartment.
-The host lists their place online, posts photos, writes a description, hit publish, and, presto, they make extra money with the unused space.
+Apartment rental sites allow locals to rent out an individual room, shared space (such as a couch in a living room), or entire home/apartment.
+The host lists their place online, posts photos, writes a description, hit publish, and, presto, they can start to make extra money with the unused space.

-The booking process is like booking any other type of accommodation.
-You search online, find a place you like, create an account, and request a booking.
+The booking process is like booking any other type of accommodation online.
+You search the database, find a place you like, create an account, and request a booking.
 When the owner accepts, you are sent a confirmation.
-(See below on how to find the perfect place.)
-Additionally, many websites allow owners to list their place with an instant booking option, which means you don’t even have to wait for the owner to reply.
-You’re instantly booked in your place!

 Who is this for?